Overview

 | Is Fixed Date | Check if the date cannot be changed |

 Add equipment or assets that need servicing.
-You can select multiple assets from the customer’s asset list.
+You can select multiple service objects from the customer’s list.

 Products